JacobDiazCruz/test-app/README.md

       - Unit Testing: Write comprehensive unit tests for individual functions, components, and modules.
 Unit tests verify that isolated units of code work correctly and help catch bugs early in the development process.

       - Code Reviews: Conduct peer code reviews to catch potential logic errors or coding mistakes.
 Code reviews promote best practices and improve code quality.

 5. How intuitive is the behavior of the app?
    - In terms of its user experience, it is intuitive enough for the users to easily navigate the app's functionalities.
-However, there is a part that I would like to point out and make a suggestion for.
-This is the modal's backdrop in the mock design.
-Currently, it does not specify an opacity for the modal's backdrop to be identified very easily.
+However, here are parts that I would like to point out and make suggestions for:

+      - Modal Backdrop: Currently, the design does not specify an opacity for the modal's backdrop to be identified easily.
 It would be better for the future to set a darker background to give importance to the modal as a form that needs to be prioritized on the page.

+      - Unsave changes dialog: I have implemented a dialog where the user will be prompted by a question if they want to discard their changes and exit the modal.
+This appears when they supplied values in the form but they click the close button without saving it.
+This will prevent user errors and will definetely make the UX better.